COVID-19 Complicates Response To Hurricane Laura, Spurs Fears Of New Outbreaks

 But cases have been dropping over the past week in both states, according to a New York Times database.
 Texas recorded an average of 5,316 cases per day, a 25% decrease from the average two weeks earlier, while Louisiana saw 726 new cases per day on average, a 39% drop.

-Louisiana Gov. John Bel Edwards said officials won't be able to quickly determine whether evacuations spurred new infections because many testing sites in Laura's path were shut down.
+Louisiana Gov. John Bel Edwards said officials won't be able to determine quickly whether evacuations spurred new infections because many testing sites in Laura's path were shut down.

-"We're basically going to be blind for this week because we'll have to discontinue much of our community-based testing," he said.
+"We're basically going to be blind for this week because we'll have to discontinue much of our community-based testing," Edwards said.

-More than 2,100 individuals were sheltered across the state with more than 1,900 people housed in hotel and motel rooms, Edwards said.
+More than 2,100 individuals were sheltered across the state, with more than 1,900 people housed in hotel and motel rooms, Edwards said.
 Congregate shelters were only used as a last resort.

 "We want people to be as safe as possible, not just from the storm but also from the virus," he said.

-As the storm churned in the Gulf of Mexico on Wednesday, Texas Gov. Greg Abbott urged residents to keep following coronavirus health protocols as they rushed to evacuate the most vulnerable areas in Laura's path.
+As the storm churned Wednesday in the Gulf of Mexico, Texas Gov. Greg Abbott urged residents to keep following coronavirus health protocols as they rushed to evacuate the most vulnerable areas in Laura's path.
 He implored families to isolate themselves in hotel rooms and avoid crowding at intake centers.

 "Remember, just because a hurricane is coming to Texas does not mean that COVID-19 either has or is going to leave Texas," Abbott said.

-But efforts to safely house people fleeing vulnerable areas were complicated by the pandemic.
-Starting Tuesday, Texas officials began deploying charter buses equipped with necessary PPE to help move people out of coastal areas.
+But efforts to house people fleeing vulnerable areas were complicated by the pandemic.
+Starting Tuesday, Texas officials began deploying charter buses equipped with necessary personal protective equipment to move people out of coastal areas.

 Buses were forced to make more trips with fewer people onboard to allow for adequate social distancing, said Joe Arrington, spokesperson for the San Antonio Fire Department.